ophusgroup/teaching-matsci144/text/fuelcell_05_chem_eq_fuelcell.md

 2. $-\mu_{\text{O}_2} - 4 \mu_{e^{-}_{\text{C}}} + 2\mu_{\text{O}^{2-}_{\text{C}}}=0$
 3. $-\mu_{\text{O}^{2-}_{\text{A}}} + \mu_{\text{O}^{2-}_{\text{C}}}=0$

-The goal here is to to obtain chemical potential difference between electrons in the cathode and the anode as a function of the chemical potentials of species in the overall $5^{\text{th}}$ reaction.
+The goal here is to to obtain the chemical potential difference between electrons in the cathode and the anode as a function of the chemical potentials of species in the overall $5^{\text{th}}$ reaction.
 The first step is to rearrange the equations as follows

 1. $- 4\mu_{e^{-}_{\text{A}}} = -2 \mu_{\text{H}_2} -2 \mu_{\text{O}^{2-}_{\text{A}}} + 2\mu_{\text{H}_2\text{O}}$
 2. $ 4 \mu_{e^{-}_{\text{C}}} = -\mu_{\text{O}_2}  + 2\mu_{\text{O}^{2-}_{\text{C}}}$